About Me

 Why Matatoa?

-Welcome to Matatoa!
-I'm so excited to go on this journey with you!
+I’m so glad you’re here, and I’m excited to begin this journey with you.

-Right now, I am accepting new clients and likely have openings in my schedule in the next week (I try to have more available appointment times than active clients so that everyone can be seen).
+I’m currently accepting new clients and generally have openings within a week.
+I intentionally keep more available appointment slots than active clients so that everyone can be seen in a timely manner.

 Will it be covered by my Insurance?

-I am a Registered Psychotherapist, and most Insurance Providers do cover this designation.
-Please check it out with your provider to avoid frustration and expense!
+I am a Registered Psychotherapist, and most insurance providers cover this designation.
+Please confirm with your provider beforehand to ensure clarity around your coverage.